RULES OF THE IPA COMPETITION

 We Have No Obligation to Adjudicate IP Claims

 Claimants and users must understand that we are not an intellectual property tribunal.
 While we and our Designated Copyright Agent may in our discretion use the information provided in order to decide how to respond to infringement claims, we are not responsible for determining the merits of such claims.
 If a user responds to a claim of infringement by providing assurances that its content is not infringing, the user agrees that if we thereafter restore or maintain the content, the user will defend and hold us harmless from any resulting claims of infringement brought against us and our Designated Copyright Agent.

 BEST OF SHOW

-Annually, a guest curator will choose 45 photographs from all the winners who have placed 1st, 2nd, or 3rd prize in the competition, which will be shown in a travelling exhibition that opens during the Lucie Awards in New York.
-By submitting an entry, you are agreeing to have prints of your photographs shown in this exclusive traveling exhibition–if selected by the Curator–for exposure, and will not be receiving pecuniary compensation.
+Annually, a guest curator will choose 20-25 photographs from all the winners who have received 1st, 2nd, or 3rd prize in the competition, from both professional and amateur categories, which will be shown in a travelling exhibition that opens during the Lucie Awards in New York.
+Works of the 13 professional and non-professional category winners will also be shown at this exhibition.
+By submitting an entry, you are agreeing to have prints of your photographs shown in this exclusive traveling exhibition, and will not be receiving pecuniary compensation.

 THERE IS NOTHING MORE REWARDING THAN TO HAVE YOUR WORKED HONORED BY YOUR PEERS.

 – Mark Edward Harris, 2013 IPA Finalist